mattjgalloway/ios-library-with-resources/README.markdown

 ## License

-MJGHTTPRequest uses the 2-clause BSD license.
+ios-library-with-resources uses the 2-clause BSD license.
 So you should be free to use it pretty much however you want.
 Contact me if you require further information.

 Copyright (c) 2012 Matt Galloway.
 All rights reserved.